tmanderson/Accrete.js/README.md

 # ACCRETE (Update 0.1.0)
 ### Planetary system creation simulation in the browser, or the server.

-The codebase has been completely reimplemented from scratch and in a form that more **closely resembles that put forth in the original Dole paper**.
+The codebase has been completely reimplemented from scratch in a form that more **closely resembles that put forth in the original Dole paper**.

 ### Usage
 For now, just use accrete.js, which includes each module concatenated in order.
 Include that script in any environment and the following will output your basic planet data for a system similar to our own: